pmbittner/PaxEngine3/README.md

 Libraries have to be in "lib/win/libs".

-SDL2 and SDL2_image have their own subdiectories.
+SDL2 and SDL2_image have their own subdirectories.

 **Ask Paul to get the necessary files for your compiler.**